midwest-manuscripts/peripheralmss/documentation/item-level-metadata-guide.md

 # Guidelines for Collection- and Item-level Metadata

-This document provides guidelines for entry of administrative information and collection- and **item**-level metadata.
+This document provides guidelines for entry of **item-level** metadata.
-Field are listed in the order of their appearance in the [template spreadsheet for collection of item-level metadata](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/item-level-template.csv) and identified by line number on that spreadsheet.
+Fields are listed in the order of their appearance in the [template spreadsheet for collection of item-level metadata](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/item-level-template.csv) and identified by line number on that spreadsheet.

 The spreadsheet has the following structure: